DavidEsdrs/image-processing/README.md

 For the build version you just need to install the [executable](https://github.com/DavidEsdrs/image-processing/releases ).

+Make sure to have GCC or MinGW installed in your machine if you aim to support webp images.

 ❗ Are you encountering the "iproc: command not found" error or something similar?
 This happens because Windows isn't updating the PATH environment variables.
 You need add a PATH variable with the path that you downloaded the executable.
 Click [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/) to learn how to update them manually.